yoursamlan/Rossmo-Plotter/README.md

-# RossmossPlotter
+# Rossmoss Plotter
-A tool to plot and execute Rossmos's Formula, that helps to catch serial criminals using mathematics
+A tool to plot and execute Rossmos's Formula using python, that helps to catch serial criminals using mathematics

 ---